-In addition to teaching, the faculty have extensive research and service experience, representing the fields of archeology, sociocultural anthropology, and biological anthropology, in diverse cultural settings including Belize, China, the Czech Republic, Ecuador, France, Greece, Guatemala, Honduras, India, Indonesia , Malaysia, Mexico, Russia, the Philippines, Senegal, Sri Lanka, and the United States (American Southwest, Appalachia, and the Atlantic Coast).
+In addition to teaching, our 14 full-time faculty have extensive research and service experience, representing the fields of archeology, biological anthropology, linguistic anthropology, and sociocultural anthropology in diverse cultural settings including Argentina, China, the Czech Republic, Ecuador, France, Guatemala, Honduras, India, Indonesia, Malaysia, Mexico, Russia, the Philippines, Senegal, Sri Lanka, and the United States (American Southwest, Appalachia, and the Atlantic Coast).

 The faculty are engaged in various research activities and have been recipients of numerous fellowships and grants (i.e. American Philosophical Society, National Geographic Society, L.S.B.
 Leakey Foundation, Wenner-Gren Foundation for Anthropological Research, National Science Foundation, Fulbright-Hays, Fulbright, American Institute of Indian Studies, American Philosophical Society, Clio Foundation, Princeton University-Program in Latin American Studies, Cornell University Society for the Humanities).

 To learn more about the research of our faculty, please visit the Faculty Profiles.